Industry in Hungary

 Hungary - Industry

-In seasonally- and working-day-adjusted terms, industrial output rebounded from a 1.8% month-on-month contraction in June to a 1.7% rise in July.
-Lastly, annual average growth in industrial production climbed from 4.9% in June to 5.3% in July.
+In seasonally- and working-day-adjusted terms, industrial output decreased 1.0% month-on-month in November, following October’s 0.4% contraction.
+Lastly, annual average growth in industrial production rose from 6.1% in October to 6.3% in November.

-FocusEconomics Consensus Forecast panelists expect industrial production to grow 5.0% in 2019, which is up 0.1 percentage points from last month’s projection.
-For 2020, the panel expects industrial output to grow 4.0%.
+FocusEconomics Consensus Forecast panelists expect industrial production to grow 3.6% in 2020, which is down 0.1 percentage points from last month’s projection.
+For 2021, the panel expects industrial output to grow 3.2%.

 Hungary - Industry Data